eelinee/programmeerproject/DESIGN.md

 		- Death rate - All diseases under this group name
 	- Death rate - External causes of morbidity and mortality
 		- Death rate - All diseases under this group name

+Interactivity:

+- If a user hovers over one of the parts of the sunburst, the opacity of other parts will increase and a d3 tooltip will appear, showing the disease (group)name and the value (death rate).

+**OPTIONAL Visualisation 4: scatterplot**

+Data:
+- General data
+- Hygiene data
+- Death rate data

+D3 plugins:
+- D3 tooltip

+Visualisation & Interactivity:
+- In this scatterplot, the user can choose which data to compare.
+Using clickboxes, the user can choose values to display on x-axis and y-axis.
+Each dot will represent a country.
+The options for x-axis and y-axis are as follows:

+- x-axis:
+	- Death rate data per collective name
+	- Death rate data per disease name
+	- Death rate all causes
+- y-axis:
+	- General data (population, life expectancy, BMI etc.)
+	- Hygiene data (open defecation, sanitary services etc.)